 The quotation from Supreme Court Justice Thurgood Marshall above one of the four sides to the memorial creates an essential challenge for us–particularly in a moment when so much is happening that seems to pull us apart:

 “The Justice System can force open doors and sometimes even knock down walls, but it cannot Build Bridges.
 That Job belongs to you and me.”

-We will be in Richmond until Saturday enjoying Thanksgiving with family, but I know I will take Marshall’s challenge with me back to Memphis.
-When reflect on Marshall’s words, I think of the places in Memphis where I see the work of building bridges taking place.
+We will be in Richmond until Saturday enjoying Thanksgiving with family, but I know I will take Marshall’s challenge home with me.
+When I reflect on Marshall’s words, I think of people who are doing this work.
+Who is on your list?